yonkov/custom-welcome-guide/README.md

 This step is required if you want to enable support for ES6+ and JSX.
 After you finish your work, run ```npm run build``` to generate the code for production.

 ### Technical Information
-This plugin is bootstrapped by running ```npx @wordpress/create-block admin-welcome-guide```.
+This plugin is bootstrapped by running ```npx @wordpress/create-block custom-welcome-guide```.
 See the [Block Api WordPress documentation](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) for more information.

 ### Useful Links